My Audi Connected Car is a 2014 S7. I got it the beginning of June, and I have been learning how to use the Audi Connect service.

 - Online Destinations.
 I can enter addresses onto an Online Destinations form; these addresses will show-up on my Audi S7′s navigation menu.

 - Car Finder.
 I setup the Audi S7 to report it’s GPS coordinates when ever the car shuts off.
 The Car Finder feature lets me find where my car is parked.
 This is a nice feature, but a little gimmicky for me.
+You could also find vin for free here.

 Google Maps – “Save to Car”